 |Tenesmus||Spasm of the anal sphincter associated with cramping and ineffective straining at stool.|

 Because most episodes of diarrhea are self-limited, many patients never seek medical attention.
 For this reason, prevalence data must be viewed in the proper context: Patients referred to specialists are more likely to have chronic diarrhea, and conditions with alarm symptoms may be overrepresented.
-The prevalence of common etiologies of diarrhea in a primary care ...
+The prevalence of common etiologies of diarrhea in a primary care setting is ...